Digital Dilemma Awareness

 The dilemma of personalised advertising is that while consumers do welcome relevance, they’re concerned about data privacy and of being tracked online.

 We get it!
-And together with leading data insight companies like Kantar, we can provide you with both ready-made target groups or help you build your own specific segments to create consumer trust through targeting.
+Together with leading data insight companies like Kantar, we can provide you with both ready-made target groups or help you build your own specific segments to create consumer trust through targeting.

 Personalised advertising risks

-The over-enthusiastic use of data behind unsophisticated (re-) targeting has lead to rising consumer privacy concerns - as we've seen it since before the 2018 GDPR laws in EU.
+The over-enthusiastic use of data behind unsophisticated (re-) targeting has led to rising consumer privacy concerns - as we've seen since before the 2018 GDPR laws in the EU.

 "We don't like technologies thinking they know us better than we know ourselves!", as pointed out by Gerhard Louw, Head of International Media Management at Deutsche Telekom. (source: Media & Me)

 Gaining or regaining consumers’ trust in the advertising industry's ability to exploit data without violating privacy regulations, could be a matter of questioning the extent of ad personalisation.